HP 2100: Memory organization

 The HP 2100 was designed in an era when RAM in the form of magnetic core memory was falling from dollars to pennies per bit, while implementing processor registers using transistors or small-scale integration remained very expensive.
 This favored designs with few registers and most storage in RAM, which in turn influenced the instruction set architecture (ISA) to use a memory-memory or memory-accumulator design.
 This basic concept was first widely introduced in the seminal 12-bit PDP-8, which spawned many similar designs like the 2100.

 In the 2100, addresses are 15-bits long, allowing a total of 32k 16-bit words of memory (64 KB in modern terms).
-The smallest addressable unit of memory is a 16-bit word, there are no instructions that fetch a single 8-bit byte.
+The smallest addressable unit of memory is a 16-bit word; it has no instructions that fetch a single 8-bit byte.
 The address is broken into two parts, the 5 most significant bits refer to one of 32 "pages", while the 10 least significant bits are the "displacement" pointing to a single word within the 1,024-word page.
 With the DMS system in the 21MX series, the upper 5 bits are instead used to select one of 32 registers, each of which holds 12 bits.
 The least significant 10 bits of the register are then placed in front of the original 10-bit displacement to produce a 20-bit address.
 The two most significant bits are used to implement memory protection.

 Most processing is handled in the two A and B registers, each 16 bits wide.
 The registers are also accessible at memory locations 0 and 1, respectively.
 This means that one can load a value into an accumulator using the normal register-save operation, for instance, LDA 1 will LoaD the value of the A register into memory location 1, thereby copying the value of A into B.

 In addition to the A and B registers, the CPU also includes the M register which holds the current memory address, and the T register which holds the value at that address.
 The P register is used as the program counter and automatically incremented with every instruction, but it is also used as the base address for some memory accesses (see below) that are calculated and placed in M. There are also two one-bit registers, Overflow and Extend, in modern terms, these bits would be considered the status register.
 Additionally, there is the 16-bit S/D (Switch/Display) register, which is used for input and output from the front panel.

 Certain areas of memory are reserved for special purposes, like locations 0 and 1 used by the accumulators.
-Additional words in the lowest 64-locations in memory are used for direct memory access (DMA), and vectored interrupts (see below).
+Additional words in the lowest 64 locations in memory are used for direct memory access (DMA), and vectored interrupts (see below).
 In later models, the highest 64 words of available memory are reserved for the boot loader.